ivan-hc/AM/README.md

  SYNOPSIS:

  `-l`

+ `-l --libs`

  DESCRIPTION:	Shows the list of all the apps available in the repository.
+Adding "--libs" instead shows the list of available third-party libraries.
  ___________________________________________________________________________

  `-o`, `overwrite`